 Yurt your way

 Situated on a north-facing slope of the conservancy, next to the reserve’s “secret forest”, the secluded yurt provides majestic views of every sunrise and sunset over the vast, lush valley below.
-Made from wooden beams and draped in canvas, the unit is minimalistic in appearance, yet offers all the amenities of a luxury chalet – including two fireplaces, a stone deck, heater, open-plan kitchen with drop-down blinds offering views of the stars, a corrugated roof, an outdoor (yet enclosed) bathroom complete with a hot shower, basin, towels, bedding, toiletries, and even the option of laundry service, should you need it.
-Firewood, firelighters, tea, coffee, and sugar are also all provided to you during your stay
+Made from wooden beams and draped in canvas, the unit is minimalistic in appearance, yet offers all the amenities of a luxury chalet – including two fireplaces and a heater, an open-plan kitchen with drop-down blinds offering views of the stars, a corrugated roof, an outdoor (yet enclosed) bathroom complete with a hot shower, basin, towels, bedding, toiletries, and even the option of laundry service, should you need it.
+Firewood, firelighters, organic olive oil (fresh from the farm), tea, coffee, and sugar are also all provided to you during your stay.

 An Overberg adventure

 And should you tire of sitting on your own private deck under the stars, the farm offers countless activities to explore.
-Swing under an ancient oak tree, venture out on one of the many hikes, birdwatch, take a dip or enjoy a sundowner on the floating raft in the dam.
-For those with a little more time to kill, take a zipline through the Overberg mountains with Cape Canopy Tours, visit one of the nearby wine farms, go horse-riding or visit a lion park.
+Swing under an ancient oak tree, venture out on one of the many hikes, birdwatch, take a dip in the Yurt’s own private hot tub or enjoy a sundowner on the floating raft in the dam.
+For those with a little more time to kill, take a zipline through the Overberg mountains with Cape Canopy Tours, visit one of the nearby wine farms or go horse-riding.

 There’s hardly a better way to get away from it all than waking up to the sounds of birds, and falling asleep under the stars.
 Not only is a yurt a one-of-a-kind experience, it’s also history in the making!